kl2695/Ohana/README.md

 ### Group Chat
 ![group chat](https://github.com/kl2695/Ohana/blob/master/docs/images/group_chat.png)

-The real-time chat was a particularly tough feature to implement.
-The first part consisted of setting up websocket connections with the backend.
+The first part of the real time chat feature consisted of setting up websocket connections with the backend.
 Rails uses a middleware called Redis essentially as a data store.
 Once the connection is established, the front end subscribes to a channel that is constantly listening to streams of data coming from Redis.

 One of the challenges of creating this chat feature was adapting an implementation of web sockets to React.
-Upon mounting of the component, I created a subscription to the messages channel and I used a react component called React ChatView to implement the infinite scrolling feature.
+Upon mounting of the component, a subscription to the messages channel is created and a react component called React ChatView is used to create the infinite scrolling functionality.

 ```javascript
  componentDidMount() {